 Building a successful Shopify store is an art and a science.
-As a top order fulfillment provider for some of the best ecommerce sites, we’re privileged to work with online retailers that have seen amazing growth selling through their ecommerce store.
+As a top order fulfillment provider for some of the best ecommerce sites, we love working with online retailers that have seen amazing growth selling through their ecommerce store.

 What it takes to have a successful Shopify store

 Even with a powerful ecommerce platform like Shopify, building an ecommerce business is hard — just ask any of the top-selling Shopify stores.
 From landing pages and social media to inventory management and shipping your Shopify store orders, your attention and time are divided between a million things at once.

 One secret to running a successful Shopify store?
 Knowing when to take something off your plate.

 Time is a precious resource for anyone running a growing ecommerce store.
-Spending time on fulfillment-related tasks, for example, instead of on building a customer community or developing new products can ultimately prevent you from scaling your business to its full potential.
+Spending time on fulfillment-related tasks instead of focusing on business development, for example, can prevent you from scaling your business to its full potential.

 You can’t do everything yourself, which is why it’s important to form and leverage partnerships, so you can focus on building a successful Shopify store.

 7 Shopify websites in high-growth mode